abrookins/andrewbrookins.com/_posts/2017-06-03-my-ideal-software-development-environment.md

 ## The Computer

 The most important thing about the computer is that there will be hardly anything on it.
-The environment that it connects to -- which is composed of remote services -- is ambient and available in many forms.
+The environment that it connects to -- which is composed of remote services -- will be ambient and available in many forms.

 Its smallest form is probably the size of a phone or watch.
-In any case, I can take it on runs, or with me to the grocery store, make calls and send messages, and otherwise use it as a phone.
+In any case, I can take it on runs, or to the grocery store, make calls and send messages, and otherwise use it as a phone.

-Another form is a nine- or 12-inch tablet that is as light as a piece of paper for reading and mobile work.
-In a bag on my shoulder, I won't feel it at all when I walk two miles to my favorite coffee shop, even if I bring a keyboard attachment.
+Another form is a nine- or 12-inch tablet that is as light as a piece of paper.
+In a bag on my shoulder, I won't feel it at all on a three mile walk, even if I bring a keyboard attachment.
 When I hold it, it will be cool to the touch and absolutely silent.
 Reading with it in one hand will be comfortable, and so will occasional writing with a stylus, light gaming, and watching videos.
-When I want to work on it, which will involve writing code, I'll attach a keyboard with a built-in trackpad or external mouse.
+When I want to work on it, which will involve writing code, I'll attach a keyboard and trackpad or mouse.

 If the tablet form isn't large enough for my work, I'll attach the computer to a larger screen.